-Our two marquee events for the 2017 Pittsfield CityJAZZ Festival show remarkable range and diversity…from the rapidly rising young vocalist Veronica Swift to a celebration of Dizzy Gillespie.
+Our two marquee events show remarkable range and diversity…from the New Orleans mainstay Samirah Evans –with special guest Charles Neville– to a celebration of Dizzy Gillespie’s 100th birthday.
 Tickets are now on sale for both events.

 Friday, Oct.
 13, your lucky day

-Her group at the Pittsfield CityJAZZ Festival –her first appearance in the Berkshires– comprises three of the top rhythm players on the New York scene, all of whom have deep Berkshires connections: Miro Sprague, piano; Mary Ann McSweeney, bass; and Conor Meehan, drums.
+Samirah’s group includes three of the top rhythm players on the New York scene, all of whom have deep Berkshires connections: Miro Sprague, piano; Mary Ann McSweeney, bass; and Conor Meehan, drums.

-Veronica will perform in the intimate setting of Flavours of Malaysia, where many a rising jazz artist –as well as those whose star has already ascended– find a welcoming audience.
+Flavours of Malaysia is the setting for many a rising jazz artist, as well as those whose star has already ascended.
 Acoustically and visually, it’s a “happening” scene.
-For our jazz audience, Flavours is offering special dinner pricing of $15, for your choice among three of their most popular entrees with stir-fry, curry, and vegetarian options.
+For our jazz festival audience, Flavours is offering special dinner pricing of $15, for your choice among three of their most popular entrees, with stir-fry, curry, and vegetarian options.
 For the show only, tickets are $25 in advance, $30 on the day of the show.
 The doors open at 7:45pm, when the special dinner pricing goes into effect.
-Open seating, music starts at 8pm.

 Saturday, Oct.
 14: celebrating Dizzy’s centennial